This page updated 28 Dec 2007

 See my article on Accents for details on how to set up this very useful feature.

 TMG comes supplied with eight handy toolbars to allow specific operations with just the click of a button.
 Only three of them, "Standard," "Layout," and "Tag Editing" are displayed in the standard Layout.
 You can see the others listed, and turn them on or off, by either right-clicking on any toolbar, or using the View > Toolbars menu.
+In addition, you can create custom toolbars that provide functions not available on the standard toolbar.
+A combination of standard and custom toolbars is illustrated in the screenshot at the top of this article.

 You can use F2, or the button on the Standard toolbar when viewing the main screens to navigate to a different person.
 In just about any screen where a person is to be selected, you can place the cursor in the field where the ID# is to be entered, and press F2 or click the search button that appears next to the field.